Git – Remove untracked files matching a pattern

 Explanation

-• -f or --force – If the Git configuration variable clean.requireForce is not set to false, git clean will refuse to delete files or directories unless given -f or -i.
-Git will refuse to modify untracked nested git repositories (directories with a .git subdirectory) unless a second -f is given.
+git clean– Remove untracked files from the working tree.-nor--dry-run– Show the list of files that would be removed without actually removing.-for--force– If the Git configuration variableclean.requireForceis not set tofalse,git cleanwill refuse to delete files or directories unless given-for-i.
+Git will refuse to modify untracked nested git repositories (directories with a .git subdirectory) unless a second-fis given.

 Other options: